 Use & Care

 - Look for kale with firm, deeply colored leaves and moist stems.
-Kale should be wrapped in a damp paper towel, placed in a plastic bag and stored in the refrigerator crisper.
-It should not be washed before storing.
+Kale keeps best in damp paper towels, placed into a plastic bag, then stored in the refrigerator crisper.
+It should not be washed before storing, as it will quickly turn moldy.

 - Use in salads or prepare like spinach, steamed, braised or used in stir-fry.
 It is great in soups with beans or potatoes and is popular in cuisines all over the world.